 2. Any other audit depending on the compliance plan set by the MGA.

 Failure of a compliance review could lead to suspension or termination of a licence.

 Financial and Operational Activity

-On successful completion of a gaming licence application process, the applicant, now a Licensee, is granted a ten (10) year Licence.
+On successful completion of a remote gaming licence application process, the applicant, now a Licensee, is granted a ten (10) year Licence.